 Until 2013 Champa Gali was just a vacant lot that had been a poultry farm and junkyard with empty cow sheds.
 Then Jiten Suchede, a designer and carpenter, convinced the owner to sell him a section and turned his vision of Parisian cafe meets local chai shop into the popular cafe Jugmug Thela.

-After that came Blue Tokai, Delhi’s established coffee king, lining the lane with champa plants (there’s no longer a store location in Champa Gali, but their offices are located here).
+After that came one of Delhi’s best coffee shops, Blue Tokai, lining the lane with champa plants (there’s no longer a store location in Champa Gali, but their offices are located there).
 The rest is practically history.

 4 mugs of hot chocolate together in Jugmug Thela, Champa Gali in Delhi